 Further along to the eastern side of Vir, you’ll find Gornja and Donja Prezida beaches, (both gravel/stone) – Donja Prezida has more facilities of the two.

-The beaches on the southwestern side of the island are more remote and harder to get to, but you will be rewarded by a more tranquil and less crowded day by the sea.
+The beaches on the southwestern side of the island are more remote and harder to get to, but you will be rewarded with a more tranquil and less crowded day by the sea.

 Kastelina Castle (or Fortress), located close to Vir town, are the ruins of a structure that was built in the 16th century as a defence against Turkish and Uskok forces as well as a place of shelter for local residents.
 The castle had badly deteriorated over the centuries but in the early 2000s the main tower was carefully restored.